Adding Extra apt-get Lists

 Note

-The key text is $(lsb_release -sc).
-When you input $( ) it tells bash to execute the command inside the parenthesis, and use the output inside the echo text.
+When you input $( ), it tells bash to execute the command inside the parenthesis, and use the output inside the echo text.

 PPA

-Take Ubuntu’s PPA system.
-As a developer on Ubuntu’s Launchpad website, you get your own PPA address, apt repository, and a central means of distributing your code to Ubuntu Users.
+Take Ubuntu’s PPA system: as a developer on Ubuntu’s Launchpad website, you get your own PPA address, apt repository, and a central means of distributing your code to Ubuntu Users.

 Its super simple to add these repo’s to Ubuntu: